-- 58. In accordance with Article 11, paragraph 4, of the Convention, the Committee may include a property in the List of World Heritage in Danger when the following requirements are met: - (i) the property under consideration is on the World Heritage List; - (ii) the property is threatened by serious and specific danger: - (iii) major operations are necessary for the conservation of the property; - (iv) assistance under the Convention has been requested for the property; - (v) an estimate of the cost of such operations has been submitted.
+- 76. In accordance with Article 11, paragraph 4, of the Convention, the Committee may include a property in the List of World Heritage in Danger when the following requirements are met: - (i) the property under consideration is on the World Heritage List; - (ii) the property is threatened by serious and specific danger; - (iii) major operations are necessary for the conservation of the property; - (iv) assistance under the Convention has been requested for the property; the Committee is of the view that its assistance in certain cases may most effectively be limited to messages of its concern, including the message sent by inclusion of a site on the List of World Heritage in Danger and that such assistance may be requested by any Committee member or the Secretariat.